sethta/no-page-comment/readme.txt

 * NEW: Initial release.

 == Upgrade Notice ==

+= 1.1 =
+Supports new core default comment change in WordPress 4.3.
+Adds database cleanup on uninstall.
+All previous No Page Comment settings will remain intact with upgrade.

 = 1.0 =
 Improves plugin performance and adds ability to enable/disable all comments or trackbacks on attachment pages.
 All previous No Page Comment settings will remain intact with upgrade.